by-jp/www.byjp.me/content/notes/twitter/77079978570825728/index.md

 - imported
 - from-twitter
 ---
-We have to wait until autumn for new Doctor Who?\!
+We have to wait until autumn for new Doctor Who?!